 Employer-language sample

 Current employer language is useful for deciding what to practice and what words to use in a resume.
-It is not a representative demand statistic, market share, previous-year trend, or forecast.
+It is not a representative demand statistic, market share, year-over-year trend, or forecast.

 |---|